1. Why use this guide?

 National Gallery Libraries and Archive The collection includes papers connected with the history of the picture collection and official records of the Gallery.

-National Gallery of Scotland Library The Gallery maintains research files on all items in its collections of pictures, drawings and sculptures.
+Scottish National Gallery Research Library The Gallery maintains research files on all items in its collections of pictures, drawings and sculptures.
 Information on collections held in the National Gallery of Scotland Library is available online.

 National Library of Scotland, Manuscript Collections Among the extensive personal collections held by the Library, there are papers of numerous artists, painters and sculptors.
-The online manuscripts catalogue is available online.
+The information about the manuscript collections helds by the National Library of Scotland is online.

 National Library of Wales holds several important collections of papers of artists relating to Wales, including Augustus John, Gwen John, Lord Leighton, Ceri Richards and Sir Edward Burne-Jones.